codegor/laravel-acl/README.md

 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](https://tldrlegal.com/license/mit-license)
 [![Total Downloads](http://img.shields.io/packagist/dt/codegor/laravel-acl.svg?style=flat-square)](https://packagist.org/packages/codegor/laravel-acl)

 Laravel ACL adds role based permissions to built in Auth System of Laravel 5.6.
 ACL middleware protects routes.
-Useful when laravel use for server api(with resource controller)
+Useful when laravel use for server api(with resource controller).
+Current ACL can control resource by its statuses (very usfull if you need control what actions need deny).
+If model has some status, for example, model has status 'active' and you want to deny action 'update' - with this ACL you can set this in the config at state field (see below).

 # Table of Contents
 * [Requirements](#requirements)